 If I see another brand that has designed their own sans serif – that looks exactly like everyone else’s sans serif, I’ll scream.
 Oculus Sans?
 Why waste your time… but I’m getting away from the next point.

 A brand like Oculus that encourages people to step into a wonderful world of virtual and experiential 3D should do the same with their logo – push it out of the real world.
 Wouldn’t it be great to find an artist working in virtual 3D to create a mark you could walk through, duck under or caress lovingly?
 Perhaps an artist could be commissioned to use three-dimensional painting app Tilt Brush, creating an entire brand identity that would be so much more engaging and sensory.
 Maybe we should open this one up: who do you know that could take that challenge on?

-This is one of the questions in our new Wild Cards series.
 The Clearing have been working with The School of Life to develop 100 questions designed to help you see your brand from new perspectives.
-We think great conversations begin with a great question, and we’re sharing a new Wild Card question every week.
-Email us with your own answers on firstname.lastname@example.org – we’d love to know what you think.
+We think great conversations begin with a great question.
+Each week, we’ll share another question and our response to it.
+Email us with your own answers on email@example.com – we’d love to know what you think.